 Now is the time to take the app for a spin, to confirm if all the settings we’ve done in it so far, are working the way that we want them to.

-So, go ahead and close the app, turn off your phone’s display with it as well, now try getting a second separate phone, and with this phone, try sending your phone anything that can prompt or trigger a new notification on it, a simple and short text message will do.
+So, go ahead and close the app, turn off your phone’s display with it as well, now try getting a separate phone, and with this phone, use it to send anything that will trigger a new notification on your phone, for instance, a simple and short text message.

-When the notification arrives on your phone, if you did everything correctly from all the steps listed and discussed above, you should have a light ring glowing around your phone’s camera hole punch cutout, alongside its native always-on display feature, just as illustrated on the image below.
+When the notification arrives on your phone, and you did everything correctly from step one down to step four above, you should have a light ring glowing around your phone’s camera hole-punch cutout, alongside its native always-on display feature, just as illustrated on the image below.

-And from this moment henceforth, you now have a customized virtual hole punch inspired notification LED, on your Samsung Galaxy S10, S10 Plus, S10e, and S10 Lite phones. #cheers.
+And from this moment henceforth, you now have a customized virtual hole punch notification LED light, on your Samsung Galaxy S10, S10 Plus, S10e, and S10 Lite phones. #cheers.